moveshelf/mvshlf-unity/README.md

 # mvshlf-unity

-Moveshelf is a cloud-based 3D digital motion visualization service and collaboration tool, created to make human motion data more accessible and easier to use.
-Find out more about [Moveshelf](https://moveshelf.com)
+Moveshelf is a cloud-based 3D digital motion visualization service and collaboration tool, created to make human motion data more accessible and easier to use for 3D character animations and more.
+Find out more about [Moveshelf](https://moveshelf.com/character-animation)

 ## Moveshelf API integration for Unity